d12frosted/elpa-mirror/gnu/corfu-readme.txt

   In case you like auto completion settings, where the completion popup appears immediately, better use a cheap completion style like `basic', which performs prefix filtering.
+See the next section about setting Corfu-only completion styles.
 In this case Corfu completion should still be fast in buffers with efficient completion backends.
 You can try the following settings in an Elisp buffer or the Emacs scratch buffer.
 Note that such settings can slow down Emacs due to the high load on the Lisp runtime and garbage collector.

   ┌────
-  │ (setq-local corfu-auto        t
+  │ (setq corfu-auto        t
-  │ 	    corfu-auto-delay  0 ;; TOO SMALL - NOT RECOMMENDED
+  │       corfu-auto-delay  0  ;; TOO SMALL - NOT RECOMMENDED!
-  │ 	    corfu-auto-prefix 1 ;; TOO SMALL - NOT RECOMMENDED
+  │       corfu-auto-prefix 0) ;; TOO SMALL - NOT RECOMMENDED!
+  │
+  │ (add-hook 'corfu-mode-hook
+  │ 	  (lambda ()
+  │ 	    ;; Settings only for Corfu
-  │ 	    completion-styles '(basic))
+  │ 	    (setq-local completion-styles '(basic)
+  │ 			completion-category-overrides nil
+  │ 			completion-category-defaults nil)))
   └────

+4.2 Buffer-local/Corfu-only completion styles
+─────────────────────────────────────────────

+  Sometimes it makes sense to use separate completion style settings for minibuffer completion and in-buffer Corfu completion.
+For example inside the minibuffer you may prefer advanced Orderless completion, while for Corfu, faster prefix completion is needed or literal-only completion is sufficient.

+  This matters in particular if you use aggressive auto completion settings, where the completion popup appears immediately.
+Then a cheap completion style like `basic' should be used, which performs prefix filtering only.

+  Such Corfu-only configurations are possible by setting the `completion-styles' variables buffer-locally, as follows:

+  ┌────
+  │ (orderless-define-completion-style orderless-literal-only
+  │   (orderless-style-dispatchers nil)
+  │   (orderless-matching-styles '(orderless-literal)))
+  │
+  │ (add-hook 'corfu-mode-hook
+  │ 	  (lambda ()
+  │ 	    (setq-local completion-styles '(orderless-literal-only basic) │ 			completion-category-overrides nil
+  │ 			completion-category-defaults nil)))
+  └────

   If you want to combine fast prefix filtering and Orderless filtering you can still do that by defining a custom Orderless completion style via `orderless-define-completion-style'.
 We use a custom style dispatcher, which enables efficient prefix filtering for input shorter than 4 characters.
-Note that such a setup is advanced.
-Please refer to the Orderless documentation and source code for further details.

   ┌────
   │ (defun orderless-fast-dispatch (word index total)